-These switches are factory set at the OFF position which provides 100 % of normal speed during HIGH HEAT demand, 70% of normal speed during MID-RANGE HEAT demand and 35% of normal speed during LOW HEAT demand.
+-- These switches are factory set at the OFF position which provides 100 % of normal speed during HIGH HEAT demand, 70% of normal speed during MID-RANGE HEAT demand and 35% of normal speed during LOW HEAT demand.
 Switches 14, 15 and 16 are used to adjust the LOW HEAT blower motor speed.
 Switches 17, 18 and 19 are used to adjust the HIGH HEAT blower motor speed.
-See tables below for heating mode blower speeds that will result from different switch settings.
-Refer to tables beginning on page 49 for corresponding cfm values.
+TABLE 25 provides the heating mode blower speeds that will result from different switch settings.
+See TABLE 26 for allowable heating speeds.